 In support, Catholicism condemns the knowledge, usage, and practices of artificial family planning and advocates natural methods such as abstinence, calendar method, amenorrhea, and further that influence most of the population (Casterline, Perez & Biddlecom, 2013).

-Attitude towards family planning 1100000000 provine a
+Table 10.
+Attitude towards family planning.